 Currently sampling of the atmosphere for gas emission measurements has to be done by building towers or hiring airplanes - capital-intensive methods.
 Easy access to unmanned aerial vehicles (UAV) has opened-up new opportunities for remote gas sampling (e.g. greenhouse gases, VOCs and water vapour).
 The projects aim is to develop and produce modular UAV-based gas monitoring systems for emission and isotope measurements to substitute current technologies.

 In Iso-2-Drone we will (1) further develop passive and active air samplers (2) construct and test a universal UAV connector and swarm technologies (3) make adaptations to UAVs (baffles) and mesh this system to commercially available stable isotope instrumentation to create a new product and service proposition.
 The system will be evaluated, optimized and commercial casings developed to compliment user-friendly protocols for the sampling and measurement of major and minor atmospheric compounds (CO2, N2O, CH4 and volatile organic compounds).
 The developed project from the project, whole air and sorbent sampler for UAV-use, are available now by Vienna Scientific.
-See Leiter et al. (2023) for the related scientific study.
+See Leitner et al. (2023) for the related scientific study.

 Principal Investigators: Florian Mayer (CombInnoTec / VSI), Andrea Watzinger (BOKU).